Naohiro2g/mediapipe_samples/README.md

 Sample codes for [Mediapipe](https://google.github.io/mediapipe/)

 Mediapipe at GitHub: <https://github.com/google/mediapipe>

 Mediapipe at Pypi: <https://pypi.org/project/mediapipe/>

+### OLD information
+*After the release of Mediapipe 0.8.1.0, or at least 0.9.3, the module is compatible with Apple M1.
+Although I'm not sure if it's compatible also with M2 or later, it seems OK.*

 And for your Apple Silicon, or M1 Mac, you can use mediapipe-silicon module forked from mediapipe and build by [cansik](<https://github.com/cansik/>).